microsoft/DirectXTK/Readme.txt

     NOTE: The EffectFactory is declared in the Effects.h header.

-    Visual Studio 2012 includes a built-in content pipeline that can generate .CMO files from an Autodesk FBX, as well as DDS texture files from various bitmap image formats, as part of the build process.
+    Visual Studio 2012 and 2013 include a built-in content pipeline that can generate .CMO files from an Autodesk FBX, as well as DDS texture files from various bitmap image formats, as part of the build process.
 See the Visual Studio 3D Starter Kit for details. http://code.msdn.microsoft.com/windowsapps/Visual-Studio-3D-Starter-455a15f1